google/fhir-app-examples/README.md

           ]
        }'
     ```
+    Note: If you are copy and pasting from OSX, you may need to first paste
+    into a text editor to put all of that in a single line (and removing
+    trailing "\"), before pasting that into shell to run.

     This creates a [FHIR List](https://www.hl7.org/fhir/list.html) on the
     server with the id `patient-list-example`, which we will use as an